loic-fejoz/IcestoneSL/README.md

 [IcestoneSL](https://github.com/loic-fejoz/IcestoneSL) provides same primitives as [Shapes.inc](http://www.povray.org/documentation/view/3.7.0/468/) from [POVRay](http://www.povray.org/).

-It will provide more in the futur.
+It will provide more in the future.
 Stay tune!